barstown/ansible-training/training/lesson11/README.md

-# Ansible Templates
+# Ansible Roles

-Ansible Templates are a powerful tool which allows custom files can be generated based on variables.
-This lesson implements some examples about their implementation.
+Ansible Roles lesson is one of the most important lesson in this training.
+It is important to take the time required in order to understand how system roles work and how ansible galaxy repository helps users accelerate ansible procedures implementation.

 In order to understand this lesson properly, a set of steps have been designed to be implemented in the following section.

 **ENJOY !!!**

-## Resources

-In order to assist this laboratory implementation, a set of resources have been added:

--   httpd.conf (Default Apache configuration file in Red Hat Enterprise Linux 8)
--   index.html (Basic HTML document structure)

 ## Steps

+-   Create a folder named "roles" to locate custom roles
--   Create an inventory file named "inventory" with a group named "myinstance" and your internal instance IP assigned included
+-   Create a custom role named "database"
+-   Review the folder structure that is created
--   Create a playbook named "templates-playbook.yml" using "myinstance" as a hosts parameter and ``<studentxx>`` as a user.
+-   Create a playbook named "roles-playbook.yml" using "myinstance" as a hosts parameter.
 The playbook should use tasks to ensure that the following conditions are met on the managed hosts:
-    -   Define an array variable named "http_ports" which contains the following sequence of ports (80, 81, 8008, 8009 and 9000)
-    -   Create a template from "httpd.conf" configuration file in order to listen ports defined in "http_ports variable" and create a virtualhost per each <port> using as root directory
-    -   Create a template from "index.html" file in order to include port number as body content corresponding to the virtual host port
-    -   Install "httpd" package
-    -   Create new folders based on port number (Example: "ansible-service-``<port>``") in "/var/www/html"
-    -   Copy HTML template page named "index.html.j2" in each "/var/www/html/ansible-service-``<port>``"
-    -   Copy apache configuration template named "httpd.conf.j2" to "/etc/httpd/conf/httpd.conf"
-    -   NOTE: It is important to bear in mind that it is necessary to restart httpd service when a new package or package version is installed or configuration file modified
+    -   Execute custom role named "database"
 -     Before running your playbook, run the ansible-playbook --syntax-check  command to verify that its syntax is correct
--   Run the playbook!
--   Test the apache server

 ## Useful Links